AdamChristiansen/python-venv-template/README.md

 ```

 and the testing environment will automatically be created, tests will be
 discovered and run, and a report will be printed.
+Testing is done with the
+[pytest] framework.

 **Note**: The `envlist` in `tox.ini` requires that the appropriately versioned
 Python binaries be installed somewhere in the `PATH`.